jakob-grabner/Circle-Progress-View/README.md

 # CircleView
 A animated circle view.
 Can be used in 'value mode' or 'spinning mode'.
 Nice transitions between spinning and value.
-Can be used as loading indicator and to show progress or values in a circular manner.
+Can be used as a loading indicator and to show progress or values in a circular manner.
 In seek mode, it can also be used to set a value.

 ![MainImage](https://raw.githubusercontent.com/jakob-grabner/Circle-Progress-View/master/media/big.png)